HSF/hsf.github.io/organization/_posts/2020/2020-12-03-coordination.md

   2. Bookkeeping processed events
   3. Intersections of the above and/or analysis experience

-So far have some candidate speakers from ATLAS/CMS, Paul will tell us about Belle II global tags (probably in 1st theme).
-Suggestions for speakers from other communities very welcome.
+So far we have some candidate speakers from ATLAS/CMS, Paul will tell us about Belle II global tags (probably in 1st theme).
+Suggestions for speakers from other communities are very welcome.

 ATLAS has a new group on databases & metadata -- will try to get the coordinators involved.
 Does (some fraction of) the Frameworks WG want to come along?